Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Transportation: Walking processions or decorated trucks

-According to wedding statistics, 68% of rural brides wear covered shoulders versus 23% in urban ceremonies, reflecting conservative traditions in villages.
+Rural brides more commonly wear covered shoulders compared to urban ceremonies, reflecting conservative traditions in villages.

 Coastal vs Mountain Village Customs

-Coastal wedding traditions in cities like Paphos and Ayia Napa incorporate maritime elements and seafood feasts for 200-500 guests, while mountain villages in Troodos maintain agricultural customs and herbal rituals for community-wide celebrations of 300-600 people.
+Coastal wedding traditions in cities like Paphos and Ayia Napa incorporate maritime elements and seafood feasts, while mountain villages in Troodos maintain agricultural customs and herbal rituals for community-wide celebrations.

 Coastal community distinctions: